Discovery Project: Frozen Flowers

 About the Author

 Tracy Jones is a creative, outdoorsy mama to two energetic daughters living in southern New Hampshire.
 She is currently homeschooling her pre-K-aged daughter and spends her days exploring nature, and doing play-based projects that inspire curiosity, creativity, and independence.
-Tracy has bicycled across the US twice and runs a vintage clothing shop on Etsy.
 She and her husband and two children live in a 100-year-old fixer-upper which they are lovingly bringing back to life.
 You can learn more about Tracy’s creative projects for kids on Instagram.